skattelmann/ejournald/README.md

 ejournald
 =========

-Ejournald is an Erlang interface for systemd's journald.
+Ejournald is an Erlang interface for systemd's [journald](http://www.freedesktop.org/software/systemd/man/systemd-journald.service.html).
 It provides advanced write and read support.

 Installation
 ------------

-Ejournald consists of two parts: the first part is a nif for the communication with journald, the second is an Erlang interface.
+Ejournald consists of two parts: the first part is a nif for the communication with journald, the second is an Erlang application.

 First, you have to compile the sources in c_src/ using make.
 Next you can compile the erlang source in src/.